CLIENT SUCCESS STORIES

 If you suspect someone you love may be suffering from nursing home neglect, speak with an elder abuse attorney.
 They may be able to pick up the more subtle signs of nursing home neglect that others may easily miss.

-Who Can Sue for Elder Abuse in California?
+Who Can Sue For Elder Abuse In California?

 California law permits an abused or neglected elder, dependent adult, or personal representative to sue the liable party for their injuries.
 Multiple plaintiffs may be included in elder abuse cases.
-Plaintiffs in an elder abuse lawsuit may include the following parties:

 • The elder or dependent adult who is suffering abuse or neglect,